About the Potter

 I live with my husband and daughters just outside of the small town ofPisgah Forest, in the mountains of western North Carolina.
 We are 15 minutes from Brevard, 20 minutes from Hendersonville, and 30 from Asheville.
 My studio is a tree house-like structure that sits up the mountain from our house.

 While working at my pottery wheel or hand-building table, I have an ever present view of trees and mountains, and the sounds of birds singing and leaves rustling are a constant companion.
-This influence makes its way into my pots with a series of natures motifs such as birds, owls, trees, and foliage.

 Cooking & Pottery

 My life passion, second to being a mom and pottery, is cooking.
 Like pottery, cooking gives me the opportunity to experiment, create and bring a little joy to the everyday lives of those around me.
 At festivals and shows you'll find that my baking dishes include recipes to give you an idea of how to use the pottery.
 These are tried and true recipes, some passed down from my mom and some my own.
 Pottery is a great material for baking.
 Unlike metal or glass, cooking spray is not needed in pottery.
 That means no yucky black sticky stuff that never gets clean.
 Pottery also heats up slowly and then holds heat well, resulting in food that cooks evenly from outside to center- which means no burnt black edges.
 I am constantly experimenting with different style pots and recipes and I am always open to ideas and suggestions from customers.